fillobissi/Urbanalize/CONTRIBUTING.md

 Go to the original repository and open a pull request (PR) from your branch.
 Be sure to:
 - Provide a detailed description of the changes.
 - Reference any related issues

+---

+### Thank you very much for your contribution!